-Fixed effect factors and random effect factors are analyzed differently, so it is important to classify a factor correctly.
+- Fixed effect factors and random effect factors are analyzed differently, so it's important to classify a factor correctly. - Confusing the matter further, different definitions of "fixed" and "random" effects are used by different people.

 Correct classification of a factor as fixed or random depends on